bmmalone/as-asl/README.md

 # `as-asl`

+### Deprecated

+This project is no longer maintained.
+However, please feel free to contact me if you have questions about the associated paper or believe parts of the source code may be of use to you.

+## Overview

 This project incorporates the auto-sklearn toolkit (`asl`) into a solver runtime prediction framework.
 The predictions are then passed to a second classification model which yields a solution to the algorithm selection problem (`as`).